Jobium/Quantitative-Raman/README.md

 # Quantitative-Raman
-Jupyter Notebooks for training and applying a non-linear quantitative model for predicting concentration ratios from Raman intensity ratios.
+Jupyter Notebooks for training and applying a bootstrapped non-linear quantitative model for predicting concentration ratios from Raman intensity ratios.

+The non-linear model is designed to handle a wide range of possible binary mixtures and concentration ratios, including mixtures that have overlapping peaks or otherwise both contribute to either evaluated intensity.
+By training the model on experimental spectra of a particular mixture across several concentration ratios, the empirical parameters FXJ, FXB, and JA can be determined and then used to predict concentration ratio for samples of unknown concentration.
+Bootstrapping requires multiple measurements per training sample, but enables estimation of uncertainties in empirical parameters and thus any subsequent predictions.
+Bootstrapping also enables calculation of limits of detection and quantification according to the parameters and uncertainty of the trained model.

 The QuantModel_Synthetic.ipynb notebook generates synthetic data for exploring the effect of different input parameters on the resulting intensity ratio / concentration ratio curves, and the implications for quantitative model training.
 The QuantModel_Synthetic.ipynb notebook imports experimentally measured spectra for quantitative model training.
 The OSTRI_functions.py provides the underlying system of standardised python classes and functions (developed by Dr Joseph Razzell Hollis) for handling Raman & FTIR spectra in Python.